BadOS-Project/.github/profile/README.md

-# BiliOS Project
+# BadOS Project

-BiliOS will be an open source OS based on Arch Linux.
+BadOS will be an open source OS based on Arch Linux.
-BiliOS Project is applications surpporting BiliOS.
+BadOS Project is applications surpporting BiliOS.